vedant2412/vedant2412/README.md

 <h1>Hi there 👋 </h1>

-I am Vedant.
-A Cybersecurity professional with hands-on experience in threat detection, incident response, and security automation, with a strong focus on building practical solutions.
+I am Vedant, a cybersecurity professional with hands-on experience in threat detection, incident response, and security automation, with a strong focus on building practical solutions.
 I enjoy developing Python-based tools for log analysis, detection engineering, and API integrations that solve real-world security problems.
 I’m particularly interested in aligning my work with frameworks like MITRE ATT&CK and contributing to modern SOC environments.
 I’m genuinely passionate about cybersecurity and constantly explore new threats, tools, and techniques to stay ahead in the field.

+## 🧠 Core Focus
+Threat Detection | Incident Response | Security Automation

 ## 💻 Tech Stack: